Dual Nationality and Abuse of Right

 Dual nationality and diplomatic protection under international law

 Dual nationality can cause some conflicts in case an individual seeks diplomatic protection against a State whose nationality such person also possesses.
 The 1930 Hague Convention on conflict of nationality laws, set forth that in this case a State may not afford diplomatic protection.
-Even though very few countries have ratified The Hague Convention, this provision (so called non-responsibility rule) has been for many years customarily accepted in international law.
+Although few countries have ratified The Hague Convention, the non-responsibility rule it contains has long been accepted as customary international law.

 Dual nationality, Effective and dominant nationality